-Having a mani-pedi is a luxurious and relaxing experience that leaves you with beautiful nails.
+Having a mani-pedi is a luxurious and relaxing experience that leaves you with beautiful nails and having the this at home salon services is a different vibe altogether.
 And it will make you feel better for days, as just looking at your nails will make you happy.

 However, all good things must come to an end—sooner or later the polish will start to chip, or your nails will break.
 There are tips and tricks to make a mani-pedi last longer though.
-Below we share nine tips for how to make your mani-pedi last longer.
+Below we share nine tips for how to make your pedicures and manicures last longer.

 Don’t Soak Your Nails Before Seeing the Nail Technician